spadin/redux/docs/api/bindActionCreators.md

 #### Returns

 (*Function* or *Object*): An object mimicking the original object, but with each function immediately dispatching the action returned by the corresponding action creator.
 If you passed a function as `actionCreators`, the return value will also be a single function.
+If you didn't pass in `dispatch`, a function with a single argument for `dispatch` is returned.
+When that returned function is invoked with `dispatch`, `bindActionCreators` will be invoked with the original `actionCreators` argument.
+This is useful for setting `mapDispatchToProps` with `connect` from `react-redux`.

 #### Example